Come Fly with Me

 Dinosaur

-icon of an image Hesperornis by Heinrich Harder is in the public domain.
+Hesperornis by Heinrich Harder is in the public domain.

 3D render of the pterosaur Rhamphorhynchus flying over the ocean with wings spread, holding a fish in its long, toothed beak and a diamond-shaped tail vane trailing behind